iu-parfunc/lvars/README.md

 Running `make all` from the lambdaLVar-redex directory will build and all the tests will run, using both reduction relations.
-There's [one particular test][slow-test] that runs so slowly under `small-step-base-rr` that we put it in a "slow test suite" by itself.
+There's [one particular test][slow-test] that runs so slowly under `small-step-slow-rr` that we put it in a "slow test suite" by itself.
 Here are what the performance results of from a recent run of `make all` look like: